Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Tools for visualizing, smoothing and comparing receiver operating characteristic (ROC curves).
 (Partial) area under the curve (AUC) can be compared with statistical tests based on U-statistics or bootstrap.
 Confidence intervals can be computed for (p)AUC or ROC curves.

-cluster — by Martin Maechler, 10 months ago
+cluster — by Martin Maechler, a year ago

 "Finding Groups in Data": Cluster Analysis Extended Rousseeuw et al.